-- 1. a.
-The number of procedures performed in the proposed planning area is greater than the sum of 4,000 per megavoltage radiation therapy program with only one (1) megavoltage radiation therapy unit and 8,000 per megavoltage radiation therapy program with two (2) or more megavoltage radiation therapy units, as reported in the latest edition of the Kentucky Annual Megavoltage Radiation Services Report; and - b.
-The applicant shall demonstrate that sufficient need exists for that program to perform a minimum of 6,000 annual procedures by the end of the second year of operation; - 2.
-Notwithstanding criterion 1, an application proposing to establish a megavoltage radiation therapy program limited to image guided robotic linear accelerator based stereotactic radiosurgery shall be required to demonstrate only that sufficient need exists for that program to perform a minimum of 1,000 annual procedures by the end of the second year of operation; and - 3.
-Notwithstanding criterion 1, an application to establish a megavoltage radiation service that will be majority owned (>50%) by a Kentucky hospital accredited by the American College of Surgeons Commission on Cancer as an Academic Comprehensive Cancer Program shall be consistent with this Plan.
+- 1. The number of procedures performed in the proposed planning area is greater than the sum of 4,000 per megavoltage radiation therapy program with only one (1) megavoltage radiation therapy unit and 8,000 per megavoltage radiation therapy program with two (2) or more megavoltage radiation therapy units, as reported in the latest edition of the Kentucky Annual Megavoltage Radiation Services Report; - 2.
+Notwithstanding criterion 1, an application proposing to establish a megavoltage radiation therapy program limited to image-guided robotic linear accelerator-based stereotactic radiosurgery shall be required to demonstrate only that sufficient need exists for that program to perform a minimum of 1,000 annual procedures by the end of the second year of operation; and - 3.
+Notwithstanding criterion 1, an application to establish a megavoltage radiation service that will be majority-owned (>50%) by a Kentucky hospital accredited by the American College of Surgeons Commission on Cancer as an Academic Comprehensive Cancer Program shall be consistent with this Plan.

-B.[C.] Positron Emission Tomography Equipment
+C. Positron Emission Tomography Equipment